nictuku/webpprof/README.md

 Usage
 ------
+Eventual usage will involve installing a reporting library, then viewing reports on the web.

 Functionality is limited for now.
 You can start a web pprof server that stores pprofs in a QL database.
 There is also a test program in ppclient/test that collects and uploads sample profiles.
 For now, profiles can only be inspected with the ql tool directly.

 Install the QL tool: